microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

 ## Integrate Azure Monitor for Containers with MicroK8s as an Azure Arc Connected Cluster

-The following README will guide you on how to onboard an microK8s cluster which is projected an Azure Arc connected cluster resource on to [Azure Monitor for Containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview).
+The following Jumpstart scenario will guide you on how to onboard an microK8s cluster which is projected an Azure Arc connected cluster resource on to [Azure Monitor for Containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview).

 In this guide, you will hook the microK8s cluster to Azure Monitor by deploying the [OMS agent](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/log-analytics-agent) on your Kubernetes cluster to start collecting telemetry.